The National Coordinating Council for Medication Error Reporting and Prevention opposes the criminalization of errors in healthcare.

 The Council believes that events that cause or may cause patient harm should be reported promptly and investigated thoroughly using established techniques to identify all possible causes and contributory factors.
 Medication safety, risk management, patient safety and other organizational leaders are accountable for determining the appropriate actions to help prevent further human error and ensure safe patient care.

-In addition to medications, the Council recommends a focus on overall error reporting and analysis that identifies both inadequate or unsafe systems design and at-risk behavior.2 The Council also encourages a patient safety environment that rewards reporting, places high value on open communication and shared learning, and allows caregivers to report hazards and errors without fear of reprisal for human error.
-The Council urges healthcare organizations to use these data to improve performance of systems and individuals.
-Further, the Council recommends proactive use of information from internal and external sources about risk and error to improve patient safety before patient harm occurs.
+In addition to medications, the Council recommends a focus on overall error reporting and analysis that identifies both inadequate or unsafe systems design and at-risk behavior.2 The Council also encourages a patient safety environment that rewards reporting, places high value on open communication and shared learning, and encourages caregivers to proactively report potential hazards, process opportunities and errors without fear of reprisal for human error.
+The Council urges healthcare organizations to analyze these data points to improve performance of systems and individuals.
+Further, the Council recommends proactive use of information from internal and external sources of information about risk and error to improve patient safety before patient harm occurs.

 The Council also recommends a culture of shared accountability for safety among leaders (for good systems design within the scope of their ability and control) and healthcare workers (for making safe behavioral choices and immediately reporting unsafe conditions.)